salsama59/Tetris3d/README.md

 # Tetris3d
-Devolloppement to lear about 3d spécificity of UNITY
+Develloppement to learn about 3d specificity of UNITY